 - Add brake fluid to the reservoir.
 The brake fluid level will go down as you bleed the air out of the system.
 Check the brake fluid level as you bleed the air, and add fluid if needed.

 - Remember to bleed air out of the system at each brake caliper.
 Start with the wheel farthest from the ABS module.

 - Brake Line Bolts (M10): 11 lb-ft

 - Brake Line to Reservoir (M12): 16 lb-ft

 - Bolts – Bracket to Frame: 21 lb-ft

 ABS Module Repair

 An economical way to fix your ABS module problems is to repair your existing ABS module.
-Remove the module from the car and ship it to a third-party company that offers ABS Module Repair Service.
-It is a lot cheaper to fix your existing unit than replace it.
+Remove the module from the car and ship it to a third-party company that offers ABS Module Repair Services.
+It is a lot cheaper to fix your existing unit than to replace it.

 Diagnose Kia ABS Pump Issues

-To diagnose Kia ABS pump issues you will need a scanner that can read fault codes from the ABS control unit.
-The YOUCANIC full system scanner is able to read and clear codes from all Kia control units including the ABS system.
+You will need a scanner to read fault codes from the ABS control unit to diagnose Kia ABS pump issues.
+The YOUCANIC full system scanner can read and clear codes from all Kia control units, including the ABS.